Odette-International-Ltd/transport-track-and-trace-api/documents/2 - Transport Track and Trace API.md

 The recommendations take into account the prevailing technology at the time of publication.
 Use of the VDA Recommendations does not absolve anyone from responsibility for his/her own actions, and all users act at their own risk.
 Liability of VDA and those involved in drafting of VDA Recommendations is excluded.

-Please note: This is a copy of the original VDA/Odette recommendation.
+Please note: This is an informal copy of the original VDA/Odette recommendation.
 The official versions are available at www.vda.de and www.odette.org .

 |           |                                                              |
 | :-------- | ------------------------------------------------------------ |